 - standard HIV tests could show that you are not infected even though you actually are.
 This is because the tests look for HIV antibodies, which your body hasn’t developed at this stage;

 - you can still pass HIV on to someone else.
-In fact, you are most likely to pass the virus on to others when you’re newly infected, because there’s so much HIV in your body.
+In fact, you are more likely to pass the virus on to others if you’re newly infected and untreated, because there’s so much HIV in your body.

 When your body develops antibodies to HIV, this is known as seroconversion.
 This usually happens one to three months after infection.
 The blood test for HIV, which actually looks for the antibodies, not the virus itself, will only give positive results after you seroconvert.

-Around this time, the amount of virus in your blood (known as your viral load) will come back down after the high spike seen during the primary infection period.
+Around this time, your viral load will come back down after the high spike seen during the primary infection period.

 Next stages of HIV infection

-You may feel perfectly well for a long time during the stage of HIV infection that follows seroconversion.
+Even if undiagnosed and untreated for HIV, you may feel perfectly well for a long time during the stage of HIV infection that follows seroconversion.
 Although your immune system hasn’t eliminated the infection, it is able to more or less hold its own against it, meaning the virus and your body now co-exist in a kind of standoff.
 Your CD4+ cell counts and viral load will remain relatively stable, although your viral load may go up if you’re fighting off other infections such as a cold or the flu.
-You will not have symptoms of HIV disease, which is why this stage is sometimes called asymptomatic infection.
+Many people have no symptoms of HIV disease, which is why this stage is sometimes called asymptomatic infection.